 If you’re negotiating a spousal support agreement, you can state spousal support is "non-modifiable," which means the amount cannot be changed at all, no matter what happens.The paying spouse might agree to this if the likelihood of a downward reduction seems slim (as where employment is secure or assets are high).
 The recipient spouse might think it would be easier to persuade the other to pay a higher amount if there’s a no-change provision, and it also means that support should keep coming even if the paying spouse’s employment situation changes.

-If you want some future flexibility, you might state that the amount can change only if:
+If you want some future flexibility, you might prefer to state that the amount can change only if:

-If you don’t have a modification provision in your settlement agreement, and you can’t agree later to a change, then your state’s law will control the matter.
-Most courts allow modification if there is a significant change of circumstances.
-Some states, however, won’t modify spousal support at all—they allow courts to make orders only about child support after the divorce is final.
-(And in Texas, the support amount can only be modified downward!)
 Often, a court will order a temporary modification, just for the period of changed circumstances.
-For example, if you are paying support and you lose your job, the court might reduce your support obligation for six months or until you find a new job, whichever happens sooner.
+For example, if you're paying support and you lose your job, the court might reduce your support obligation for six months or until you find a new job, whichever happens sooner.
 If at the end of six months you still haven’t found work, you’d have to return to court and ask for additional time.